evidentlyai/evidently-report-action/README.md

 ✅ Running descriptors, metrics, and tests
 ✅ Failing the job if any test fails
 ✅ Saving results locally or uploading to Evidently Cloud
-✅ Auto-linking results via workflow notices or GitHub Check Runs
-✅ Optional artifact uploads of result files
+✅ Auto-linking results via workflow notices or GitHub Commit Status ✅ Optional artifact uploads of result files

 ---